seanjyu/CS5008_Research_Paper/README.md

                            0, weights)

     return permutations, min(weights)

 ```

 #### <ins>Dynamic Programming Algorithm</ins>

-Similar to the brute force implementation, the implementation of the dynamic programming follows the the psuedocode closely.
-As stated in the previous section, the code is based off of a
+Similar to the brute force implementation, the implementation of the dynamic programming follows the the pseudocode closely.
+As stated in the previous section, the code is based off of an implementation in java<sup>8</sup>.

 ```python
 class dynamic_programming: